floMaxter/product-delivery/README.md

     docker run --name product-delivery-metrics -p 8428:8428 -v ./config/victoria-metrics/promscrape.yaml:/promscrape.yaml victoriametrics/victoria-m

 * The command cannot be run on Windows, so it is recommended to use one of the Linux distributions or run via WSL.
+* In the files of promscrape.yaml and application-standalone.yaml you must specify the IP address of the host on which the app is running.

 ### 6. Grafana
 This component is used for visualization and analysis of metrics collected by Victoria Metrics